Fire engine: History

 The earliest engines were small and were either carried by four men, or mounted on skids and dragged to a fire.
 As the engines grew larger they became horse-drawn and later self-propelled by steam engines.

 Until the mid-19th century, most fire engines were maneuvered by men, but the introduction of horse-drawn fire engines considerably improved the response time to incidents.
 The first self-propelled steam pumper fire engine was built in New York in 1841.
 Unfortunately for the manufacturers, some firefighters sabotaged the device and its use of the first engine was discontinued.
 However, the need and the utility of power equipment ensured the success of the steam pumper well into the twentieth century.
 Many cities and towns around the world bought the steam fire engines.

 Motorised fire engines date back to January 1897, when the Prefect of Police in Paris applied for funds to purchase "a machine worked by petroleum for the traction of a fire-engine, ladders, and so forth and for the conveyance of the necessary staff of pompiers".
 With great prescience the report states "If the experiment prove successful, as is anticipated, horses will eventually be entirely replaced by automobiles".
 This was, indeed, the case and motorised fire engines became commonplace by the early 20th century.
 By 1905, the idea of combining gas engine motor trucks into fire engines was attracting great attention; according to a Popular Mechanics article in that year, such trucks were rapidly gaining popularity in England.
 That same year, the Knox Automobile Company of Springfield, Massachusetts, began selling what some have described as the world's first modern fire engine.
 A year later, the city of Springfield, Illinois, had filled their fire department with Knox engines.
 Another early motorized fire engine was developed by Peter Pirsch and Sons of Kenosha, Wisconsin.

 For many years firefighters sat on the sides of the fire engines, or even stood on the rear of the vehicles, exposed to the elements.
 This arrangement was uncomfortable and dangerous (some firefighters were thrown to their deaths when their fire engines made sharp turns on the road), and today nearly all fire engines have fully enclosed seating areas for their crews.

+Hook and ladder

+The "hook and ladder" was an early type of fire units known since late 1700s.
+It was a horse-drawn carriage which brought ladders and hooks to the fire place.
+Ladders were used for access to upper floors and the roof.
+"Hooks" were pike poles used for pulling down and apart the burning construction.